Skip to contents

 evtname evttime prevtime pat_id arm total_lys total_qalys total_costs total_costs_undisc total_qalys_undisc total_lys_undisc lys qalys costs lys_undisc qalys_undisc costs_undisc c_default q_default c_default_undisc q_default_undisc nexttime simulation sensitivity

-We can also check what has been the absolute number of events per strategy.
+We can check what has been the absolute number of events per strategy.

 arm evtname n